poult-lab/daily-word/english_words_ learning.md

-#### 01/10.06
+#### 01/10.04

 01.refrain /rɪˈfreɪn/

 [verb] However, the report refrains from commenting on the energy efficiency of the two chips./Specifically, please refrain from using Times when preparing your paper with \LaTeX{}.
-Using a different font can be interpreted as purposely circumventing the length limitations and may lead to rejection without review.
+Using a different font can be interpreted as purposely circumventing the length limitations and may lead to rejection without review./For safety reasons, there will be no public event to mark their military discharge, the agency said, asking BTS fans to refrain from visiting the locations where they will be released.

 "to stop yourself from doing sth, especially sth that you want to do"